Open Saturday and Sunday, Tuesday-Thursday (Closed Mondays and Fridays)

 A TRADITIONAL bakery is being brought to life at Beamish– and the search is on for equipment.

-Work on the Edwardian bakery is well underway in our Town and is due to open this year.
+Work on the Edwardian bakery is well underway in our Town and is due to open 12th September.

 Visitors will see bakers at work using traditional recipes and will be able to buy tasty treats, including freshly-made bread, pies, biscuits and cakes.